-Therefore, you are able to show in the classroom, either in person or online:
+You are able to show in the classroom, either in person or online:

-All DVDs/videos shown on KPU premises must be legal copies (cannot be taped off television or taped from borrowed or rented videos).
+All DVDs/videos shown on KPU premises must be legal copies (cannot be recorded off television or copied from borrowed DVDs, or illegally downloaded).

-You cannot copy a work (e.g. burn a copy or convert to streaming) without permission from the copyright owner.
+You cannot copy a work (e.g. burn a copy, copy to a USB, or convert to streaming) without permission from the copyright owner.

 Feature Films are full length movies that were shown in movie theatres and have now been released for the rental and home purchase market.
-Revisons to the Copyright Act allow legal copies of feature films to be shown in the classroom without the need for Public Performance Rights.
-Copies shown must still be legal copies (not taped off television or copied from videos/DVDs that were borrowed, rented or purchased).
+Revisions to the Copyright Act allow legal copies of feature films to be shown in the classroom without the need for Public Performance Rights.
+Copies shown must still be legal copies (not recorded from television or copied from videos/DVDs that were borrowed or purchased).

-Prior to the revisions to the Copyright Act, KPU had entered into a Feature Film LIcence with two major distributors of Feature Films that allowed the showing of a large number of feature films in the classroom.
-Although we no longer need a feature film licence to show feature films in the classroom we do if we wish to show outside the classroom.
+Although we no longer need a feature film licence to show feature films in the classroom we do if we wish to show them outside the classroom.

 Our licence has an Entertainment Use Component that allows the showing outside the classroom and/or for entertainment purposes.
 Under this licence you may show a film that is obtained through a legal source and covered by the University’s licensing agreement with Criterion Pictures (http://www.criterionpic.com/) or Audio Cine Films (http://www.acf-film.com/en/index.php).
 Check on their websites to see if a title you want to show is covered.